EBF Board Recruitment

 Women in Business Committee

-After the announcement in the beginning of May, the EBF Candidate Board will be guided by the current board of the EBF, which is called the trasmission period.
-This period will last for the summer holidays.
+After the announcement in April, the EBF Candidate Board will be guided by the current board of the EBF, which is called the transmission period.
+This period will last till the summer holidays.

 • The transmission period starts directly after the announcements, it is possible to make your exams of semester 2.2.

 • It is possible to go on a holiday.
-Please plan your holidays after the announcement!
+It is important to be present at the same time as your fellow board members during the summer holidays.

 • During the summer holidays you will be busy with gathering knowledge and starting up your board year in about thirty hours a week.

-During the summer holidays you will write a policy for the rest of the year, consisting of focuspoints and projects together with the rest of the EBF Candidate Board .
-Focuspoint are the points where you will give extra attention to during your boardyear.
+During your candidate period you will write a policy for the rest of the year, consisting of focuspoints and projects together with the rest of the EBF Candidate Board.
+Focuspoint are the points where you will give extra attention to during your board year.
 Projects are mostly connected to those focuspoints and are realisable during your boardyear.
 In general one (or two) boardmember(s) will be responsible for a project.
 Next to the everyday tasks, you will be busy with the future of the EBF and her long term strategy.

 A Board year at the EBF, why?
 Easy.
 Because this year will be best time of your life.
 Not only because of the beers and ‘bitterballen’, but also because you will challenge yourself and your test your limits.